 By taking some drills home with you, you can work on your individual skills and stamina.
 Improving yourself as an individual player will help your team in the long run.

-Dylan Tooby 11 months ago
+Dylan Tooby almost 2 years ago

 Love it.
 Thanks for letting me share the last video on this similar topic.
 I've created another one that explains everything I've learned about how to practice soccer by yourself.